SilentBob347/papyrix-reader/docs/troubleshooting.md

 # Troubleshooting

-Use `papyrix-xteink-c3.bin` for X3/X4 and `papyrix-x4pro.bin` for X4 Pro.
+Use the firmware file for the device:

+- X3 or original X4: `papyrix-xteink-c3.bin`
+- X4 Pro: `papyrix-x4pro.bin`
+- X4 v2 Classic: `papyrix-x4c.bin`

+Pro and Classic images are not interchangeable.
-All application images use flash offset `0x10000`.
-A wrong-target image can drive incorrect GPIOs.
-Erase flash and install the correct artifact if the device does not enter its expected startup path.
+A wrong-target image can drive incorrect GPIOs and damage hardware.
+Use the [firmware recovery procedure](#firmware-recovery) to install the correct image.
+Do not erase the chip or factory NVS.
+Classic uses factory NVS data for panel selection.

 ---